kbroman/Talk_DataCleaning/transcript_ctc2023.md

     Data cleaning will always be a big part of our work.

-26. Thanks for having me!
+26. Thanks for making it possible to present remotely!
     Here's where you can find these slides, and me.